 Liu worked with designer Nicole Fisher from The Studio at One Kings Lane for a living room/playroom that feels equally fun for a kid as it does for an adult.
 Metal cars and a cool indoor teepee mingle with sleek leather seats and vintage rugs It’s a collective space where friends of all ages have a spot to sit, read, and play.

 “Creativity, comfort, and practicality inspired the design,” Fisher says.
-“While it had to be functional for Rockwell and his interests, it had to be comfortable with soft corners throughout, and it had to be practical for Lucy and other moms that come over for a playdate.”
+“While it had to be functional for Rockwell and his interests, it had to be comfortable with soft corners throughout and it had to be practical for Lucy and other moms who come over for a playdate.”

-For some extra liveliness, Liu outfitted her apartment with Sonos so she and Rockwell can cut loose.
+For some extra liveliness, Liu outfitted her apartment with Sonos so she and Rockwell could cut loose.
 “There’s a lot of ‘Shake Your Sillies Out,’” she laughs.
-“Then sometimes we put on opera because he heard opera at Washington Square Park—we try and include things like that…things he’s heard outside of the apartment.”
+“Then sometimes we put on opera because he heard opera at Washington Square Park.
+We try to include things like that—things he’s heard outside the apartment.”

-“I think one of the keys to parenting is organization, not just with your time, but also the elements within your space,” Liu says.
+“I think one of the keys to parenting is organization, and not just with your time, but also with the elements in your space,” Liu says.
 “I couldn’t get as involved as [Nicole] did because the spare time I did have is time I wanted to spend with Rockwell being a mom.
-I think that asking people for help is one of the key things to do as a parent and not be afraid to do that.”
+I think that asking people for help is one of the key things to do as a parent and not to be afraid to do that.”

 This story was originally published in August of 2017.
 It has been updated with new information.